Extrapolated DIscontinuity Tracking for complex 2D shock interactions: Numerical Results

 Firstly, the global errors obtained on the shock-upstream side of the domain have been displayed to corroborate the fact that, for the supersonic region, the results \revAB{obtained} with all methods \revAB{are} almost identical.
 Indeed, Fig.~\ref{Q1D-supersonic} shows that, on the shock-upstream side, all approaches are able to retain the formal order of accuracy of the method.

 Instead, when looking at the results shown in Fig.~\ref{Q1D-subsonic}, \revAB{which shows the global errors within the subsonic region}, the situation is \revAB{considerably} different. \revRP{An almost asymptotic convergence is observed} for all second order versions of the extrapolated tracking method ($eST$, $eDIT_{GG}$ and $eDIT_{ZZ}$). \revAB{Instead}, for $SC$, the convergence rate drops to one, and even less for the coarsest meshes. $eST$ and $eDIT_{GG}$ solutions are almost indistinguishable, with global errors that \revMR{favor} more the first approach, \revMR{probably due to the use of flow data explicitly accounting for the jump conditions also in the extrapolation.
 The } $eDIT_{ZZ}$ is still comparable having a trend in the middle between the two.
 Although the differences are not remarkable, using a more accurate reconstruction seems \revMR{to have some effect on the magnitude of the error.
 The improvement is however so small that the } $eST$ can be \revMR{safely} replaced by either \revMR{$eDIT_{GG}$ or $eDIT_{ZZ}$.
 This also shows that our basic idea can be coupled to different extrapolation methods, and others, possibly improved ones, could be suggested in the future.} As expected, $eDIT_{FO}$ performs as the others in the supersonic side of the domain showing a second-order trend.
-However in the subsonic side, due to the first order extrapolations carried out at the shock, its trend follows the first order slope curve, because it does not include the \revAB{nodal} gradients \revAB{in the extrapolation}.\\
+However in the subsonic side, due to the first order extrapolations carried out at the shock, its trend follows the first order slope curve, because it does not include the \revAB{nodal} gradients \revAB{in the extrapolation}.\\ \revMC{Figure~\ref{q1d-mass} points out the flux balance computed on the two surrogate boundaries $\tilde\Gamma_U$ and $\tilde\Gamma_D$ showing that convergence trends strictly depends on the order of the extrapolation.
+It is indeed shown that first (second) order behaviour is displayed for first (second) order extrapolations, confirming the arguments of \S~\ref{remarksconservation}. }

 Finally, Fig.~\ref{Q1D-localerror}, \revAB{which plots} the local discretization error \revAB{against the radial distance $r$}, clearly reveals \revRP{the huge reduction of the numerical errors} that the various $eDIT$ approaches \revMR{provide} w.r.t.\ $SC$.
 The green line in Fig.~\ref{Q1D-localerror} represents the actual position where the shock occurs ($r=1.5$).
 As \revMR{already verified in} Fig.~\ref{Q1D-supersonic}, the error computed with \revAB{either} $SC$ \revAB{or any of the} $eDIT$ versions \revAB{within} the shock-upstream region is almost \revAB{the same}.